 Calculating your break-even point in units

 The first break-even formula shows you the number of units you need to sell to break even on a product.
-It shows:
+The break-even revenue formula is:

-Break-Even Point (Units) = (Revenue per unit – Variable cost per unit) / Fixed costs
+Break-Even Point (Units) = Total Fixed Costs / (Price per Unit – Variable Cost per Unit)

-Let’s say you’d like to carry a new line of designer handbags in your store, and want to determine how many units you need to sell in order to recoup your investment.
-You can calculate your break-even point as follows:
+Let’s say you’re considering adding a new line of designer handbags and want to figure out how many you need to sell to break even.
+Here’s how the math works:

 Fixed costs = $10,000